Contact Us

 Corwin, “the raven-clad”

-Provenance: a stray raven’s feather
+Splinter: a stray raven’s feather

 Corwin is a friend to rooks, ravens, and crows.
 Born of their feathers, he can often be seen wearing a black cloak, which he uses to soar with his avian comrades.
 He can be a little dramatic at times, but mostly he is curious and playful, enjoying any time spent among his adoptive murder.